Supporting Mental Health Awareness Week 2019

 A 2018 report from Business in the Community stated that only 16% of employees felt able to disclose a mental health issue to their manager and mental health charity, Mind found that 93% of workers who have taken stress-related leave have lied to their boss about the real reason behind their absence.

-Throughout the week we will be sharing information and tips in support of this national campaign to encourage people to talk openly about well being and take action to make positive improvements.
+Throughout the week we shared information and tips to encourage people to talk openly about well being and take action to make positive improvements, see the Wellness Walk photo taken by colleagues in Liverpool.

 LawCare supports and promotes good mental health and well being.
 It noted a 5% increase in calls to their helpline in 2018.
 The most common reason for calling was stress (26%), followed by depression (19%) and anxiety (11%).
 Contact details: